openaps/AndroidAPSdocs/docs/EN/introduction.md

 2. Set your CGM alarms enabled for both highs and lows.

 3. Monitor your insulin delivery online.
 Nightscout users can set additional alarms to alert for a wide variety of conditions, including conditions that are much more likely to occur than a malicious attack.
 In addition to highs and lows, Nightscout can display diagnostic data useful for verifying that the pump is operating as desired, including current IOB, pump temporary basal history, pump bolus history.
 It can also be configured to proactively alert users to undesirable conditions, such as predicted highs and lows, low insulin reservoir, and low pump battery.

 If a malicious attack was made on your insulin pump, these strategies would significantly mitigate the risk.
 Every potential **AAPS** user needs to weigh the risks associated with using **AAPS**, versus the risks of using a different system.

+   #### Safety considerations around improving blood glucose control too fast

+A rapid reduction in HbA1c and improved blood glucose control sounds appealing.
+However, reducing average blood glucose levels _too fast_ by starting any closed loop system can cause permanent damage, including to the eyes, and painful neuropathy that never goes away.
+This damage can be avoided simply by reducing levels more slowly.
+If you currently have an elevated HbA1c and are moving to AAPS (or any other closed loop system), please discuss this potential risk with your clinical team before starting, and agree a timeplan with them.
+More general information on how to reduce your glucose levels safely, including links to medical literature is given in the [safety section [here]().

 ## How can I approach discussing AAPS with my clinical team?